satoshiware/microbank/README.md

 Scripts should be able to run both x86 and ARM (both 64 bit) and maybe even RISC-V at some point in the future.

 ### **Methodology**
-Minimum Linux Install (e.g. ArchLinux) managing KVM Type 1 Virtualized Containers
+Minimum Linux Install w/ KVM Type 1 Virtualized Containers
 - VM1… Linux OS w/ Service1
 - VM2… Linux OS w/ Service2
       <br>: